f5devcentral/f5-agility-labs-nginx/docs/class18/module1/lab1.rst

-Lab 1: Deploying and Exploring NGINX for Azure
+Module 1: Deploying and Exploring NGINX for Azure
 ==============================================

 Overview